CopilotC-Nvim/CopilotChat.nvim/README.md

 -- Get all available prompts (can be used for integrations like fzf/telescope) local prompts = chat.prompts()

+-- Get last copilot response (also can be used for integrations and custom keymaps) local response = chat.response()

 -- Pick a prompt using vim.ui.select
 local actions = require("CopilotChat.actions")